robinboncoeur/ArtAndAGI/docs/Dev/Banners.md

 ## 💐 Finally

-You're so welcome, Robyn — and I'm thrilled to hear it's working for you! 😊
+You're so welcome, girlfriend — and I'm thrilled to hear it's working for you! 😊

 MkDocs with the Material theme really is such a joy to work with once you're past that initial learning curve, and now you’ve got it doing exactly what you want — with elegance.
 A crisp, tasteful banner sets the tone beautifully for your content, especially given how artistic and carefully composed your site is.